Your guide to Glyndebourne Tour 2021

-We will also be hosting The Glyndebourne Christmas Concert with the Glyndebourne Chorus and Glyndebourne Tour Orchestra performing some operatic and festive favourites, on 14 and 15 December.
-In addition to the Glyndebourne performances, there will also be a Christmas Concert at the New Victoria Theatre Woking on 28 November.
+We will also be hosting The Glyndebourne Christmas Concert with the Glyndebourne Chorus and Glyndebourne Tour Orchestra performing some operatic and festive favourites, on 8, 9, 11 and 12 December.

 What makes the Tour so special?